Hunting(Shooting) in the Netherlands

 There are no areas in which hunting is freely available to everyone.

-No commercial based hunting is possible in the Netherlands.
+Commercial based hunting is possible in the Netherlands, but not normal.

 Guns and ammunition